 Reggie Jackson was making his debut in a California Angels uniform that night.

 The hype for the game had the Kingdome packed to near capacity.
-Walking out after the game, Heidi held on to my back pockets - then, somehow, her little hands slipped and let go.
+Walking out after the match, Heidi held on to my back pockets - then, somehow, her little hands slipped and let go.

 I looked back into the immensely crowded stadium hallway—for a brief moment, little Heidi disappeared from my sight.
 It was probably only ten seconds that I couldn’t spot her, but it felt like an eternity.
 Then Heidi reappeared.
 I could see the fear in her eyes.
 I firmly held onto her hand for the rest of the trip through the hallway and down the outside ramps.

-Almost twenty years later, it was announced that the Kingdome would be replaced by an outdoor stadium.
+Almost twenty years later, it was announced that an outdoor stadium would replace the Kingdome.

 “I’m sorry, but I'm gonna have to take this shift.”